-These potential market opportunities, if definitive agreements are entered into, are expected to be financed with the net proceeds from the Offering and/or debt, which may result in changes to the Company's leverage and credit rating.
+The market opportunities, if definitive agreements are entered into, are also expected to be financed with the net proceeds from the Offering and/or debt, which may result in changes to the Company's leverage and credit rating.
+Additionally, the market opportunities should transform the Group and further improve its business risk profile as a result of the increased exposure with new leading MNOs in Europe.